The Constitution

 C11.
 Temporary membership

-The committee shall have to power to elect temporary members on such terms as they may determine.
+The committee shall have the power to elect temporary members on such terms as they may determine.
 Persons using a Guest day ticket, fishing an official match booked through the match secretary or purchasing a Day Ticket (where available) will automatically be temporary members.

 C12.
 Complimentary Membership